asjadsaboor-10p/sm-email-service/README.md

 Codepipeline is used for automated deployment.

+## Problem Statement and Solution

+* **Implement a email service using 2 service providers, such that if one goes down that service can quickly switch to the other**

+When a user call REST API to send emails, first the request is send using the primary server.If the request of primary server fails, a key is set in in-memmory cache to deactivate primary  server for few minutes and secondary email service will be used till the primaryserver key expires.

+What will happen if both providers are down?
+A rare possibility, but in this case all request can be send to a SQS and a lambda can be attached to SQS to retry these requests.

+Note: SQS is not yet implemented.

 ## TODO List
 1. Implement logger and push logs to cloudwatch or similar service.